python/cpython/Doc/library/typing.rst

 .. class:: TypeVarTuple(name)

    Type variable tuple.
-A specialized form of :class:`type variable <TypeVar>` that enables *variadic* generics.
+A specialized form of :ref:`type variable <typevar>` that enables *variadic* generics.

    Type variable tuples can be declared in :ref:`type parameter lists <type-params>`